-Keep in mind that a CV is not the same thing as a resume.
-A resume is a short summary of a person’s qualifications, including their schooling, employment history, and talents.
-A CV, on the other hand, might be many pages lengthy and feature much detail and information.
+It’s worth noting that a CV is not the same as a resume.
+A resume is a shorter summary of a person’s qualifications, including education, work history, and skills.
+A CV, on the other hand, can be longer and more detailed, sometimes spanning several pages.

 What is a resume?

-A resume should be brief, simple to read, and focused on the position you are looking for.
-Your resume should feature your contact information, a professional overview or objective statement, your school and employment history, your talents and achievements, and anything else that can help you get the position.
+When writing your resume, keep it short and easy to read.
+Focus on the job you want.
+Include your contact information, a professional summary or goal, your education and work history, your skills and accomplishments, and anything else that can help you get the job.

 CV vs. resume differences

-Let’s begin with a definition of each type of paper.
-A resume is a brief, well-focused summary of your qualifications, experience, and education that you provide when applying for work.
-It is usually no longer than two pages and is written specifically for each job application.
-In contrast, a curriculum vitae (CV) is a comprehensive overview of your professional life that includes details such as your schooling, employment history, publications, awards, and more.
-It’s generic, spans multiple pages, and isn’t formatted for any particular position.
+Let’s start by defining each type of document.
+A resume is a short summary of your qualifications, experience, and education that you give to employers when you apply for a job.
+It’s usually no more than two pages long and is tailored to each job you apply for.
+On the other hand, a curriculum vitae (CV) is a more detailed overview of your professional life.
+It includes things like your education, work history, publications, and awards.
+It’s more general and can be longer than a resume.

-A CV can be many pages lengthy, but a resume is typically between one and two pages long.
-This is due to the fact that a resume should be targeted to the individual position being applied for, whereas a CV is supposed to cover your whole career.
+CVs can be longer, sometimes spanning many pages, while resumes are typically one or two pages long.
+This is because a resume should be tailored to each specific job, while a CV is meant to cover your entire career.

 The CV format